How to write an effective technical job description

 - They prepare the candidate for the hiring process

 In this article, we’ll tackle each of these areas as we go through the process of writing our job description.
+We’ll combine all of these points elegantly into a sample job description at the end.

 The job description: what is it good for?